-We typically invoice customers annually in advance for annual and multi-year subscriptions and invoice in advance or on a time-and-materials basis for professional services.
+We typically invoice customers annually in advance for annual and multi-year subscriptions and invoice in advance or on a time-andmaterials basis for professional services.
 We record amounts invoiced for portions of annual subscription periods that have not occurred or services that have not been performed as deferred revenue on our consolidated balance sheet.

-We sell our platform primarily through our direct sales force, which leverages our relationships with technology vendors, professional services firms and business process outsourcers.
+We sell our solutions primarily through our direct sales force, which leverages our relationships with technology vendors, professional services firms and business process outsourcers.
 In particular, we have a strategic relationship with SAP.
-Our solution is an SAP-endorsed business solution that integrates with SAP's ERP solutions.
+Our solution is an SAP endorsed business solution that integrates with SAP's ERP solutions.
 Under our agreement with SAP, which we entered into in 2013, we pay SAP a fee based on a percentage of revenues from our new customers that use an SAP ERP system.
 We continue to pay SAP a fee for these customers over the term of their subscription agreements.
-For the year ended December 31, 2016, revenues from our customers under this agreement accounted for \$20.7 million, or approximately 17%, of our total revenues.
-For the year ended December 31, 2015, revenues from our customers under this agreement accounted for \$9.4 million, or approximately 11%, of our total revenues.
-Additionally, we are expanding our channel of resellers, particularly in markets outside of the United States.
+For the years ended December 31, 2017, 2016, and 2015, revenues from our customers that use an SAP ERP solution accounted for \$33.3 million, or 19%, \$20.7 million, or 17%, and \$9.4 million, or 11%, respectively, of our total revenues.